Wichita on the Cheap

 Who Needs a Fishing License?

 Children under 16 years of age do not need a fishing license in Kansas.
-(However, there is something called a paddlefish permit that they do have to have if they’ll be doing that kind of fishing.)
+(However, there is something called a paddlefish permit that they have to have if they’ll be doing that kind of fishing.)

 For young adults ages 16-20, Kansas now has a multi-year youth license that is only $42.50 – a great deal if you plan to use it every year.